-Section 6.1 (FCS_IPSEC_EXT.1) in the ST indicates that SHA-based HMAC algorithms and hash functions are used in conjunction with IPSec using the ESP and IKE protocols.
+Section 6.1 (FCS_IPSEC_EXT.1(1)/FCS_IPSEC_EXT.1(2)[VPN]) in the ST indicates that SHA-based HMAC algorithms and hash functions are used in conjunction with IPSec using the ESP and IKE protocols.

-Section 6.1 (FCS_SSHS_EXT.1) in the ST indicates that SHA-based HMAC algorithms are used for integrity and authenticity in support of SSHv2.
-Additionally, RSA is used with diffie-hellman-group14-sha1 for the key exchange method (for FTD only).
+Section 6.1 (FCS_SSHS_EXT.1(2)) in the ST indicates that SHA-based HMAC algorithms are used for integrity and authenticity in support of SSHv2.